WaveComBox: a Matlab Toolbox for Communications using New Waveforms: Introduction

 The standards for the future generations of communication systems let us expect revolutionary changes in terms of data rate, latency, energy efficiency, massive connectivity and network reliability \cite{shafi20175g,wu2017overview}.
 The network should not only provide very high data rates but also be highly flexible to accommodate a considerable amount of devices with very different specifications and corresponding to different applications, such as the Internet of Things, the Tactile Internet or vehicle-to-vehicle communications.
 These high requirements will only be met by introducing innovative technologies radically different from existing ones.

-The OFDM modulation is the most popular multicarrier modulation scheme nowadays.
+The orthogonal frequency division multiplexing modulation (OFDM) modulation is the most popular multicarrier modulation scheme nowadays.
 The main advantage of OFDM is its simplicity.
 Thanks to the combination of the Fast Fourier transform (FFT) and the introduction at the transmitter of redundant symbols known as the cyclic prefix (CP), the OFDM modulation allows for a very simple compensation of the channel impairments at the receiver \cite{li2006orthogonal}.
-However, the rectangular pulse shaping of the FFT filters induces significant spectral leakage, which results in the need for large guard bands at the edges of the spectrum in order to prevent out-of-band emissions.
+However, the rectangular pulse shaping of the FFT filters induces significant spectral leakage, which results in the need for large guard bands at the edges of the spectrum in order to prevent out-of-band emissions (see Fig.~\ref{fig:PSD}).
 This bad frequency localization decreases the system flexibility regarding spectrum allocation and makes it less suited for applications such as cognitive radios and the Internet of Things, which may require asynchronous transmission for multiple users.

 These limitations may be very detrimental for future generations of communications systems where the modulation format should at the same time be highly flexible and achieve high spectral efficiency.
 In this sense, a good time-frequency localization is very desirable.
-This has motivated research for new waveforms that would better fit these requirements.
-This research has been conducted in parallel in many fields of communications including wireless communications \cite{6923528}, optical fiber communications \cite{horlin2013dual,7932847}, fiber-wireless communications \cite{Rottenberg18} or visible light communications \cite{lin2016experimental}.
+This has motivated research for new waveforms that would better fit these requirements \cite{Sahin2014}.
+This research has been conducted in parallel in many fields of communications including wireless communications \cite{6923528}, optical fiber communications \cite{horlin2013dual,7932847}, fiber-wireless communications \cite{Rottenberg18,rottenberg2018fbmc} or visible light communications \cite{lin2016experimental}.
 Actually, the research regarding waveform design has a long history and dates back to the sixties.
-This area of research has regained a lot of attention recently and a very large number of new waveforms have flourished, each one having its own specificity.
-A comprehensive survey on multicarrier modulations is proposed in \cite{Sahin2014}.
-In the following, we briefly describe some of the main ones.
+This area of research has regained a lot of attention recently and a very large number of new waveforms have flourished, each one having its own specificity \cite{van2017performance,gerzaguet20175g}.